Multiple Choice Learning of Low-Rank Adapters for Language Modeling: Problem setup

-Optimizing \eqref{eq:teacher_forcing} is referred to as \textit{teacher-forcing} \cite{williams1989learning}, where $p_{\theta}$ is fed with target (instead of predicted) tokens $x_{<t}$ during training \cite{sutskever2014sequence}.
-When using a transformer architecture \cite{vaswani2017attention}, this is implemented with causal attention modules, which allow for computing the conditional distributions in parallel through all time steps within a single forward pass.

-During inference, decoding methods \cite{welleckdecoding} proceed to generating sequences $\hat{x}$ from the trained model $p_{\theta}$ in an auto-regressive fashion.
+During inference, decoding methods \citep{welleckdecoding} proceed to generating sequences $\hat{x}$ from the trained model $p_{\theta}$ in an auto-regressive fashion.
 First, they start with a conditional distribution for the first token from the context: $p_{\theta}(x_1 \mid c)$, which allows selecting $\hat{x}_1$.
-Then, for $t \geq 2$ they predict $p_{\theta}(x_t \mid \hat{x}_{<t}, c)$, and select $\hat{x}_t$, until reaching either the sequence length limit or an end-of-sentence (EOS) token.
-The choice of the decoding method used to generate $K$ candidate sequences $\hat{x}^1, \dots, \hat{x}^K$ depends on the purpose of the task, but the general goal is $(i)$ to get highly likely sentences, i.e., ones that maximize $p_{\theta}(\hat{x})$; and $(ii)$ to get sufficiently diverse sentences, as can be measured by $n$-gram similarity \cite{ippolito2019comparison}.

-Although this is a widely adopted paradigm, we show next how this training and decoding pipeline can be improved: instead of \textit{artificially} generating diversity at inference time, we aim at \textit{learning to predict} sequences $\hat{x}^1, \dots, \hat{x}^K$ that cover well the modes of the target distribution $p(x \mid c)$.
+Then, for $t \geq 2$ they predict $p_{\theta}(x_t \mid \hat{x}_{<t}, c)$, and select $\hat{x}_t$, until reaching either the sequence length limit or an end-of-sentence token.
+The choice of the decoding method to generate $K$ candidate sequences $\hat{x}^1, \dots, \hat{x}^K$ depends on the purpose of the task, but the general goal is $(i)$ to get highly likely sentences, i.e., ones that maximize $p_{\theta}(\hat{x} \mid c)$; and $(ii)$ to get diverse sentences, as can be measured by $n$-gram similarity \citep{ippolito2019comparison}.
+Although this is a widely adopted paradigm, we show next how this training and decoding pipeline can be improved: instead of \textit{artificially} generating diversity at inference time, we aim at \textit{learning to predict} sequences that cover well the modes of the target distribution $p(x \mid c)$.